garrett-laroy-johnson/poetic-machines-teaching-materials/src/uic/art151/syllabus.md

     - Five or more unexcused absences = automatic failure of the course.
     - Missing class on a scheduled presentation or critique day is equivalent to not having your work ready. - It will result in a failing grade for that assignment.
     - Three late arrivals or early departures will count as one absence.
+  makeup: For any absence to be considered excused, you will need to document 2 hours research, coding, or otherwise experimenting with creative code.
+Documentation can be a PDF that logs every 15 minutes with links to tutorials, coding screen shots, or similar.
 assignments: Assignments are always due on the day they are DUE.
 Late work is not acceptable because of the fact that in-class activities are often closely tied to sharing and discussing assignments.
 Late work undermines your own learning as well as the learning community of the class as a whole.
 accomodation:
   - Guided by the belief that people with disabilities are assets to the University, UIC is committed to full inclusion and participation of people with disabilities in all aspects of university life.
 We seek to provide an academic, social, and physical environment that makes disabled people integral to the diversity of perspectives that is vital to an academic community.